Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/UISupport.md

 There are some additional things worth noting:

 * UI Toolkit handles raycasting internally.
 No separate raycaster component is needed like for uGUI.
 This means that [TrackedDeviceRaycaster](xref:UnityEngine.InputSystem.UI.TrackedDeviceRaycaster) does not work together with UI Toolkit.
 * A pointer click and a gamepad submit action are distinct at the event level in UI Toolkit.
-This means that if you, for example, do
+This means that if you, for example, use
   ```CSharp
   button.RegisterCallback<ClickEvent>(_ => ButtonWasClicked());
   ```
   the handler is not invoked when the button is "clicked" with the gamepad (a `NavigationSubmitEvent` and not a `ClickEvent`).
-If, however, you do
+If, however, you use
   ```CSharp
   button.clicked += () => ButtonWasClicked();
   ```